-DISCOVER THE NEW SS22 COLLECTION
+DISCOVER THE FALL WINTER COLLECTION 2022

 The L.B.M.
 1911 brand pushes forward an ultra-modern style; it is proudly rooted in a century-old tradition; exclusive Italian-made tailoring goes hand in hand with an innovative approach to research and innovation, spilling over into leisurewear and technicalwear.
 L.B.M.1911 clothes are perfect for the most diverse occasions, with day-to-night outfits for everyday office life as well as leisure-time activities.Men who wear L.B.M.1911 have a strong, innovative personality, and are not afraid to be different, indeed they like to emphasise their unique style.
 Choosing L.B.M.1911 means choosing a sophisticated yet informal style that represents a way of being more than just a way of looking.
 The iconic pin on the lapel of L.B.M.1911 jackets is a distinguishing feature of the exclusive L.B.M.1911 style.